quotient-im/Quaternion/README.md

 - a C++ toolchain that can deal with Qt (see a link for your platform at http://doc.qt.io/qt-5/gettingstarted.html#platform-requirements)
 - CMake (from your package management system or https://cmake.org/download/)
 - Qt 5 (either Open Source or Commercial), version 5.3 or higher as of this writing (check the CMakeLists.txt for details)
-- KDE Framework Core Addons (optional; see the Source code section below)

 ## Source code
-Quaternion uses libqmatrixclient that resides in another repo but is not yet shipped as a separate library - it is fetched as a git submodule. libqmatrixclient, in turn, uses KCoreAddons - either a system-wide -dev/-devel package or the in-tree version fetched as a git submodule of libqmatrixclient.
+Quaternion uses libqmatrixclient that resides in another repo but is not yet shipped as a separate library - it is fetched as a git submodule.
 To get all necessary sources, you can either supply `--recursive` to your `git clone` for Quaternion sources or do the following in the root directory of already cloned Quaternion sources (NOT in lib subdirectory):
 ```
 git submodule init
-git submodule update # add --recursive to fetch the in-tree copy of KCoreAddons
+git submodule update
 ```

 ## Linux